Marcela (wrestler)

-María Elena Santamaría Gómez (born May 31, 1971) is a Mexican professional wrestler, known mainly for her work in the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where she works under the ring name Marcela.
-As Marcela, she is one of the top técnicas (the "good" characters, or faces) in CMLL.
-Her daughter is also a professional wrestler, known under the name Skadi, who often teams with her mother.
-Santamaría has worked for CMLL since the early 1990s and has also wrestled in Japan and on the Mexican independent circuit.
+María Elena Santamaría Gómez (born May 31, 1971) is a Mexican professional wrestler working for Consejo Mundial de Lucha Libre (CMLL) under the ring name Marcela.
+Santamaría has worked for CMLL since the early 1990s and has also wrestled for various promotions in Japan and on the Mexican independent circuit, as well as Ring of Honor (ROH) in the United States.

-In 2018, she began her fifth reign as CMLL World Women's Champion, which is a CMLL record.
-She is a one-time Mexican National Women's Champion, held the District Federal Women's championship for over five years, and won the XMW Women's Championship.
-She has won several major luchas de apuestas, bet matches, winning the masks of La Gata, Rosa Negra, and La Seductora as well as the hair of La Briosa, Tiffany, Dalys la Caribeña and Princesa Blanca.
+Marcela holds the record for the most reigns as CMLL World Women's Champion, having held it five times.
+She is also a former Mexican National Women's Champion, District Federal Women's Champion (which she held for over five years) and XMW Women's Champion.
+She holds several major Lucha de Apuestas ("bet match") victories, winning the masks of La Gata, Rosa Negra and La Seductora, as well as the hair of La Briosa, Tiffany, Dalys la Caribeña and Princesa Blanca.
+Her daughter is also a professional wrestler, known under the name Skadi.

 Early life

 María Elena Santamaría Gómez was born on May 31, 1971, in Mexico City, Mexico.
-She grew up in Mexico City, living close to Arena Coliseo, where Empresa Mexicana de Lucha Libre (EMLL) held several Lucha Libre events each week.
+She grew up in Mexico City, living close to Arena Coliseo, where Empresa Mexicana de Lucha Libre (EMLL) held several wrestling events each week.
 Her mother was a fan and brought her daughter to the shows from a young age.
-Initially, when Marcela wanted to become a professional wrestler her mother opposed it, causing a rift between the mother and daughter at the time, which was later reconciled.
+Initially, when Marcela wanted to become a professional wrestler, her mother opposed it, causing a rift between them at the time, which was later reconciled.
 Marcela had her first child at the age of 16.
-Her second child, a daughter, became a professional wrestler as well, working under the ring name Skadi, and she often teams with her mother.
+Her second child, a daughter, became a professional wrestler as well, working under the ring name Skadi; she often teams with her mother.

 Professional wrestling career

-Santamaría began training for her professional wrestling career in the mid-1980s, at a time when female wrestling was banned in Mexico City itself, and only promoted by a few companies outside of the capitol.
+Santamaría began training for her professional wrestling career in the mid-1980s, at a time when female wrestling was banned in Mexico City itself and only promoted by a few companies outside the capitol.
 She made her debut in December 1985 in Actopan, Hidalgo.
-For her debut she borrowed an ill-fitting mask and boxing shoes as she did not have any of her own.
+For her debut, she borrowed an ill-fitting mask and boxing shoes, as she did not have any of her own.
 After the match, she decided to never wear a mask again.
 She was billed simply as "Marcela" as she began working on the independent circuit.
-The ban on women's wrestling was lifted in 1986, allowing EMLL and other companies promotion shows in the capitol to employ female wrestlers.
+The ban on women's wrestling was lifted in 1986, allowing EMLL and other promotion's shows in the capitol to employ female wrestlers.